awsdocs/amazon-aurora-user-guide/doc_source/aurora-share-snapshot.md

 #### Creating an IAM policy to enable copying of the encrypted snapshot<a name="aurora-share-snapshot.Encrypted.KeyPolicy.IAM"></a>

-Once the external AWS account has access to your KMS key, the owner of that AWS account can create a policy that allows an IAM user created for that account to copy an encrypted snapshot encrypted with that KMS key\.
+Once the external AWS account has access to your KMS key, the owner of that AWS account can create a policy that allows a user created for that account to copy an encrypted snapshot encrypted with that KMS key\.

-The following example shows a policy that can be attached to an IAM user for AWS account `444455556666` that enables the IAM user to copy a shared snapshot from AWS account `111122223333` that has been encrypted with the KMS key `c989c1dd-a3f2-4a5d-8d96-e793d082ab26` in the `us-west-2` region\.
+The following example shows a policy that can be attached to a user for AWS account `444455556666` that enables the user to copy a shared snapshot from AWS account `111122223333` that has been encrypted with the KMS key `c989c1dd-a3f2-4a5d-8d96-e793d082ab26` in the `us-west-2` region\.

 ```
 {